 Participate in the research

 - Senior researchers at UiO can apply for funding to arrange interdisciplinary workshops for development of ideas that can form the basis for the thematic research groups under the initiative.
-Deadline for applications is February 15 2016.
+Calls are announced on our webpage and via our newsletter.

 - Overview of workshops that have been planned and/or implemented.

 - 2–3 new research groups will be phased in each year throughout the initiative’s lifespan.

 - Deadline for applications for establishment of research groups will be approximately August 15.